 - When doing sous vide, water gets into the bag because your seal is not secure.

-If you are able to address the problem of vacuum sealing liquids, you will benefit with these:
+If you can address the problem of vacuum sealing liquids, you will benefit from these:

 - You will have perfect sous vide dishes.